Skip to content

 Diana Rodriguez, Spring 2022 Graduate

 First, I was a high school dropout.
-I was 22 and had not taken a single math course since 8th grade, and had barely received an education past one semester of freshman year in high school.
+I was 22, had not taken a single math course since 8th grade, and had barely received an education past one semester of freshman year in high school.
 During my younger years, I struggled immensely with anxiety and depression.
 After dropping out of high school at 17, I obtained my GED.
 Second, I was undocumented, making obtaining a higher education even more difficult.
-Despite being in the U.S. for 21 out of the 22 years of my life, I was still held back by this status, as I knew I did not qualify for financial aid like FAFSA.
+Despite being in the U.S. for 21 out of 22 years, I was still held back by this status, as I knew I did not qualify for financial aid like FAFSA.
 Third, I had tried to get my degree before, but those pesky mental health issues knocked me down.
 I identified as a college dropout.
 I had all of these labels that the world had given me and took on myself, and I felt the weight of a mountain trying to persevere through them all.
 I did not believe in myself, but ECC did.

 I am deeply grateful for all that ECC has done for me.
-I am grateful for all the lessons, help, and opportunities that have been so freely and kindly given to me.
+I am grateful for all the lessons, help, and opportunities that have been so freely and kindly given me.
 I am humbled to have been able to attend this school.
 I want to thank my professors for all they have taught me and for believing in me.
 I want to thank the staff, from the lunch ladies to the advisors to the janitors and every staff member who keeps this place running.
 I want to thank all the donors who helped me achieve my dream of higher education.
-I hope going forward, I can be an honorable representation of our school and what it means to be a Spartan.
+I hope that, going forward, I can be an honorable representation of our school and what it means to be a Spartan.

 Sincerely, thank you.